jimbet/subdomain_bruteforcer/README.md

 # subdomain_bruteforcer
-Finding hidden subdomain for any TLD
+Finding a hidden subdomain for any TLD

-To bruteforce subdomain for any TLD
+To brute-force a subdomain for any TLD
+For Linux environment only!

-Support CloudFlare NameServer or you can add your own NameServer
+Support CloudFlare NameServer, or you can add your own NameServer You can also use your own wordlist, either local/online

 How to execute: